MicrosoftDocs/globalization/globalization/methodology/index.md

 Know your markets and audiences to be more relevant to your customers.
 We all come with an intuitive sense of what is acceptable and expected based on our own cultural and regional experience.
 The experiences of people elsewhere in the world can be remarkably different.
-Stereotypical or inauthentic representations—or lack of diverse representation—can turn customers away.
+Stereotypical, inauthentic, or lack of diverse representation can turn customers away.

 Consider these aspects, that may vary widely by locale and language: